dolbyio-samples/comms-sample-node-token-auth-firebase/README.md

 ![Firebase Setup iOS](wiki/ios-config.png)

-Download the file `GoogleService-Info.plist` from your Firebase dashboard and move it to your application folder.
+Download the `GoogleService-Info.plist` file from your Firebase dashboard and move it to your application folder.

 Follow the instructions from the [Firebase Documentation](https://firebase.google.com/docs/ios/setup) to install Firebase in your iOS application.
-But in summary, you will need to initialize CocoaPods with the command:
+But in summary, you will need to initialize CocoaPods with the following command:

 ```bash
 pod init
 ```

 Add the pod `Firebase/Functions` in the file `PodFile`.
-And install it with the command:
+And install it with the following command:

 ```bash
 pod install